Skip to content

 Short Bio

-Jerry Kang is Distinguished Professor of Law at UCLA.
+Jerry Kang is the Ralph and Shirley Shapiro Distinguished Professor of Law at UCLA.
 He graduated magna cum laude from both Harvard College (physics) and Harvard Law School, where he was a supervising editor of the Harvard Law Review.
 After clerking for the Ninth Circuit Court of Appeals, he started his professorship at UCLA in 1995.
-A leading scholar on implicit bias and critical race studies, Professor Kang collaborates broadly across disciplines and industries on scholarly, educational, and advocacy projects.
+A leading scholar on implicit bias, critical race studies, and communications law, Professor Kang collaborates broadly across disciplines and industries on scholarly, educational, and advocacy projects.
 An inspiring teacher, he has received UCLA’s highest recognition: the Eby Art of Teaching Distinguished Teaching Award.
-During 2015-20, he served as the University’s Founding Vice Chancellor for Equity, Diversity and Inclusion.
+During 2015-20, he served as the UCLA’s Founding Vice Chancellor for Equity, Diversity and Inclusion.

 See also Full Bio (with link to Academic Vita)